F j w M a p

 -S- and +F+.

-- If the locations occupy only a part of the map, you can crop them with Edit/Crop map
+If the locations only occupy part of the map, a blue selection frame can be drawn with

 Precise setting of locations with GPS data from GPX files (way points):